Dynamic Movement Intervention

 When a child needs support in their development, parents often have questions:

 What is right for my child?
-What makes sense?
+What options are available?

 Dynamic Movement Intervention (DMI) is a physiotherapy-based approach in which children are guided through specifically designed movement situations.

-These situations allow the child to actively respond and develop its own motor strategies.
+These situations allow the child to respond with its own motor strategies.

 A central part of the approach includes working with: